marvelmiles/angular-react-monorepo/README.md

 ### Note

-To deploy nx for CI hosting, Add `tasksRunnerOptions` to specify that you want to use the local runner instead of the cloud runner.
-Remove the nxCloudId line.
+To deploy nx for CI hosting, Add `tasksRunnerOptions` to specify that you want to use the local runner instead of the cloud runner, remove the nxCloudId line.

 ```sh